avoajaugochukwu/techwizerd.com/content/posts/how-to-build-a-podcast-player-with-react-js-tailwind-css-and-apple-podcast-api-part-2.md

 > 🔗 If you encounter any errors, you can find the source code for this first part on [GitHub](https://github.com/avoajaugochukwu/podcast_player_tutorial/tree/master/Checkpoint_02).
 You can crosscheck with your work to find where you missed something.

 > See a live version of the application so far.
 Click on 'Open Sandbox' to see the full code.
 Because the SideBar is not showing in the version below.
-Because the ```<iframe>``` is not wide enough to simulate a widers width screen
+Because the ```<iframe>``` is not wide enough to simulate a wider width screen.

 {{< myiframe "https://codesandbox.io/embed/rppcheckpoint02-5gf3y?fontsize=14&hidenavigation=1&theme=dark&previewwindow=browser" >}}